NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

     - completed spans are maintained in a buffer, a separate thread flushes batches of spans at regular intervals
     - has performance advantages, but spans might be dropped (because the application crashes before spans are exported, spans exceed the buffer capacity)

-Create a `BatchSpanProcessor` and pass the exporter to the constructor to connect both.
+We created a `BatchSpanProcessor` and pass the exporter to the constructor to connect both.

+Let’s begin by importing OpenTelemetry’s tracing API and the TracerProvider from the SDK as shown below.
+With a basic pipeline in place, let's focus on instrumentation.
+Import the tracing API and the TracerProvider as shown above.
+Create a new function `create_tracer` and instantiate a `TracerProvider` with the help of the SDK package.
+Next, call the `add_span_processor` method and connect it to the tracing pipeline.

+By default, calls to the OpenTelemetry API are translated into noops.
+To call the SDK instead, we must register our `TracerProvider` with the API via the `set_tracer_provider` function.
+After that, we can finally call `get_tracer` on the provider to obtain a [`Tracer`](https://opentelemetry-python.readthedocs.io/en/latest/api/trace.html#opentelemetry.trace.Tracer).
+Pass the service `name` and `version` as parameters, to uniquely identify the instrumentation.

 ```py { title="trace_utils.py" }
 # OTel API